 19. Exposed Brick Walls

-Having an exposed brick wall is a giant interior design jackpot since it adds a raw charm to any room.
+Having an exposed brick wall is an interior design jackpot since it adds raw charm to any room.
 However, exposed brick walls are that much better when used to delineate an industrial style home bar.
-Décor elements, chrome or metal lampshades, and vintage-looking bar stools are everything you need to create an unforgettable atmosphere.
-What’s more, for a bit of edge, find lighted arrow signs or old cog wheels and use them as wall art.

 20. Strong, Raw Pieces